HenkBoxma/rigi-ios-pod/README.md

 # Documentation

-See: https://github.com/HenkBoxma/rigi-ios for additional instructions how to setup and use the Rigi SDK in your project.
+See https://github.com/HenkBoxma/rigi-ios for extensive instructions how to setup Rigi SDK in your project.

-## Install Rigi SDK - Swift Package Manager
+## Install - Swift Package Manager

 Install the Swift Package from this git repository